The Library of Lost Wands,

 The way back from the feast was uneasy.
 She felt someone watching in the shadows.
 The glassy dining car had been magically enlarged with panoramic views of the star-spangled heavens and countryside at night, distant towns and cities glittering as they rolled by.
 In contrast, the long, narrow corridors were full of shades and whispers now.
 Whoever was following her in the gloom, they were fearful of her too, she could feel it.
 She turned quickly in the direction of the prickles under her skin but saw no one.
 She heard the click of a door and a sharp intake of breath.
 Under the light of her wand, the moving pictures on the carved panels seemed to speak of sinister happenings.

 She opened the safe, touched the last letter he had written her, then placed the family pensieve on the nightstand.
-It was made out of an ancient occamy shell, pure silver and sea tarnished.
+The ancient silver of the occamy shell it was hewn from was sea tarnished.
 The occamy crest of copper and bronze was adorned by stones and engravings, some which seemed to come from forgotten alphabets.
-Inside memories whispered to her, some in unknown languages as if awoken by the lives of those who had travelled before her as well as the adventures yet to be written.
+Inside memories whispered to her, some in unknown languages, as if awoken by the lives of those who had travelled before her as well as the adventures yet to be written.
 There were times when it seemed to hum and sing to her.
 A low thrum no one else heard.
 When she was lonely she would go to sleep listening to its chorus of interlaced reminiscences.

-It is the custom to bury pensieves with their owners or to empty them, but family legend has it that this pensieve had been washed up at the feet of a great, great aunt three days after burying it with her sister at sea.
+It is the custom to bury pensieves with their owners, or to empty them, but family legend has it that this pensieve had been washed up at the feet of a great, great aunt three days after burying it with her sister at sea.
 This tale went on to say it had washed up many centuries before that in a stream in India.
+No one had tried to get rid of it, or its store of echoes since.
 It must have belonged to an ancestor, the magical basin had long been enchanted so that only relatives could see or pass it on to the next generation.
 This she knew to be true.
 A permanent tongue binding curse prevented anyone from divulging its existence to others.
 When it appeared to someone, they had become irrevocably family.
 Yet only those who had the gift of magic could use it.
-When Lizzie O’ Brian had first become ill with Seer’s fever and had to go to St. Mungo’s hospital, she had given it to her children as a way to stay close and guide them with her memories even when she could not be there in person.
+Syd, her muggle cousin, could see it but not access its contents, but the twins and their mum, his aunt Lizzie, had shared stories from it.
+When Lizzie O’ Brien had first become ill with Seer’s fever and had to go to St. Mungo’s hospital, she had given it to her children as a way to stay close and guide them with her memories when she could not be there in person.
 It was their family’s greatest secret and its greatest secret keeper.

-She tenderly kissed the crooning occamy’s head and bade goodnight to those loved ones whose memories she carried with her.
+She tenderly kissed the crooning occamy’s head and bade goodnight to those loved ones who she carried with her.
 She took out the second pensieve.
-This was grey stone and pewter and carried the ministry of magic logo.
-It was enchanted with all the usual muggle repelling and undetectable charms.
-This was only used for collecting, examining and organising the memories and predictions Lindsay collected for the department of mysteries, because what went in was not private. her colleagues and superiors at the ministry with the correct clearance could access the contents.
+The one made of grey stone and pewter carrying the ministry of magic logo, and enchanted with all the usual muggle repelling and undetectable charms.
+This was only used for collecting, examining and organising the memories and predictions Lindsay collected for the department of mysteries.
+What went in was not private.
+Colleagues and superiors at the ministry with the correct clearance could access the contents.
+She did not trust, or even know each one of them, and so did not share everything.

 She raised her wand to her temple and siphoned off the information she had gathered during the day.
 The recollections spun like threads of silver silk; like dewy spiders’ webs shimmering in mist, then swirled with those collected in different times and places.
 Soon, she’d examine the webs and patterns that would begin to form.
 For now, the threads swirled in and out of one another in the bowl, fizzing and popping occasionally when memories connected.
 Images raced by on the surface like the faces and landscapes reflected in the windows of the rushing train.